This German Lentil Soup Will Certainly Keep You Full!

 This easy-to-make German lentil soup recipe is full of fresh ingredients that simmer down to become this wonderful creation that suits lots of different flavor palates.

-With a thinner broth – but definitely hearty like a German lentil stew -, this soup features potatoes, carrots, celery, leek as well as pieces of pancetta bacon and European Weiner sausages.
+This soup is made with potatoes, carrots, celery, leek as well as pieces of pancetta bacon and European Wiener sausages.
 It’s a soup that serves well with a slice of fresh bread!

 Recipe Tips/Substitutions